FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 ## Production Bonus

 Any structure which produces a resource, when placed next to a storage of that resource, will produce a bonus percentage of that resource.
-This is most commonly seen when mass extractor are surrounded by storages to increase their mass income.
+This is most commonly seen when mass extractors are surrounded by storage to increase their mass income.

 -   Bonus is 12,5% per fully surrounded side by storages.
-    -   Maximum is 50% bonus income for fully surrounded building by storages.
+    -   Maximum is 50% bonus income for a fully surrounded building by storage.

 ### <img src="/images/learning/adjacency/mass_icon.png" title="fig:Mass_Icon.png" width="30" alt="Mass_Icon.png" /> Mass